MoonNet guide_en

 Disables edge-triggered mode.void reset_events();

-Resets the event types.void del_listen();
+Resets the event types.void del_listen() override;

-Removes the event listening.void enable_listen();
+Removes the event listening.void enable_listen() override;

 Enables event listening.void disable_cb() override;